souravkl11/raganork-md/readme.md

 # Raganork-MD

-A light-weight WhatsApp bot framework with multi-session support and extensive configuration options.
-This is a complete rewrite of the original Raganork project, built for better stability and performance.
+A lightweight WhatsApp bot framework with multi-session support and extensive configuration options.
+Complete rewrite of the original Raganork project for better stability and performance.

+## Get Started

+### Get Your Session String

+Visit [raganork.site](https://raganork.site) to scan the QR code and obtain your session string.
+You'll need this for configuration.

+**Important for Cloud Deployments:** If you're deploying on platforms like Render, Koyeb, Railway, or similar cloud services, you'll need a `DATABASE_URL` (PostgreSQL) for persistent storage.
+VPS deployments can use local file storage.

 ## Features

-* Lightweight and fast
+* Lightweight and fast performance
 * Multi-device WhatsApp Web support
 * Single and multi-session capabilities
 * Extensive plugin system